-Free Things to do in Plymouth MA
+Free Things to Do in Plymouth MA

 The historic Plymouth Rock (79 Water St) is located just off the shore of Plymouth Harbor and is commonly recognized as harboring the first steps of the pilgrims leaving the Mayflower and stepping onto land in the 1620s.

-The National Historic Landmark Cole’s Hill is located across from the Plymouth Rock and is known to be the Mayflower Pilgrims’ first cemetery.
+The National Historic Landmark Cole’s Hill is located across from Plymouth Rock and is known to be the Mayflower Pilgrims’ first cemetery.

 You will find a number of plaques and statues in the public park including the Wampanoag Massasoit Statue.